iangfc/riccy/RicardianAugmentedMarkdown.md

  - mixing comments with the start of a multiline is verbotten! as a simple line-based parser cannot cope with two multi-line things going on at once.

 Hence the following are legal:
-  + <!-- this is a comment -->
+  + \<!-- this is a comment -->
-  + <!-- this is a multiline
+  + \<!-- this is a multiline
     comment that doesn't end until it ends: -->

 Whereas these are not legal:
-  + <!-- one --> and <!-- two --> multiple comments on one line
+  - \<!-- one --> and \<!-- two --> multiple comments on one line
-  + <!-- starts on one line
+  - \<!-- starts on one line
-  + ends on this line --> but <!-- starts again on the same line
+  - ends on this line --> but \<!-- starts again on the same line
-  + before ending! --> and vice versa
+  - before ending! --> and vice versa
-  + <!-- a comment with a comment start in it: <!-- -->
+  - \<!-- a comment with a comment start in it: \<!-- -->
-  + any text with an unopened comment --> ending in it
+  - any text with an unopened comment --> ending in it
-  + # First Line Intro \<!-- with an illegal comment -->
+  - \# First Line Intro \<!-- with an illegal comment -->
-  + end of file without closing the comment, as this will hide the SIG
+  - end of file without closing the comment, as this will hide the SIG
   * SIG = ThisIsMyArmouredSignature \<!-- this is an illegal comment -->

-NB1.
-In the parsed form of the document you might noty be able to see the above comments!
-Let's test a \<!-- comment -->

 NB1.
 Comments are not a normal legal convention but I have found that comments are very useful;
 this may reflect a different mindset coming from a CS background, where we comment our code!